ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 ''''''''''''''''

 1. On the left panel, do right-click, and then click :guilabel:`Upload Dataset`
-2. Select Zenodo from the dowp-down list, and click :guilabel:`Continue`
+2. Select Zenodo from the drop-down list, and click :guilabel:`Continue`
 3. Confirm that you want to upload the dataset to Zenodo by ticking the checkbox.
 4. Click :guilabel:`OK`.
 A notification on the bottom-right corner will let you know that the upload is in progress and when it is complete.
 5. Go to your Zenodo account and click on :guilabel:`Upload`.
 The `my dataset` dataset should be there.